runeanielsen/notes/kubernetes/kubernetes.md

 A pod is a group of one or more tightly related containers that will always run together on the same worker node and in the same Linux namespace(s).
 Each pod is like a seperate logical machine with its own IP, hostname, processes, and so, running a single application.

-All the containers in a od will appear to be running on the same logical machine, whereas containers in other pods, even if they're running on the same worker node, will appear to be running on a different one.
+All the containers in a pod will appear to be running on the same logical machine, whereas containers in other pods, even if they're running on the same worker node, will appear to be running on a different one.

+### Access the Pod
+To access a pod from the outside a service object is used.
+A service of type LoadBalancer is used to expose the Pod to external clients otherwise by using a CluserIp service it can only be accessed from inside the cluster.
+By creating a LoadBalancer type service, an external load balancer will be created and you can connect to the pod through the load balancers public ip.

 ## Thanks to